 Clone widgets across different areas and sync updates for a super fast way to manage complex widgets in multiple places.

-Speed up your workflow by copying and pasting widgets into new areas.
+Speed up your workflow with import/export to other sites and copy/paste into new areas.

 To Get Started:

 - If you are installing Custom Sidebars Pro on a single site, simply activate the plugin and you’re good to go!

 - If installed on a multisite network, you can either network-activate the plugin to make it available to all sites, or activate it on a per-site basis.
 Note that there are no network settings for this plugin.